-To the Editor of the Oread Newsletter
+To the Editor of the Oread Newsletter about of the duly and

+Dear Harry,

-Dear Harry, I am obliged to comment fairly pungently on the question of children in the Club's huts, raised in your last editorial.
-Before getting on with the main burden of this letter I should like to state that I feel very strongly on the subject or anonymous complaints.
-If the anonymity of the present plaintifts has been imposed by the Committee, they (the plaintiffs) cannot help it;
+I am obliged to comment fairly pangently on the question of children in the Clubs huts, raised in your last editorial.
+Before getting on with the main burden of this letter I should like to state that I feel very strongly on the subject of anonymous complaints.
+If the anonymity of the present plaintiffs has been imposed by the Committee, they (the plaintiffs) cannot help it;